 - Identify and describe the distinguishing features of theatre styles and scripts from the modern era. - Work creatively and imaginatively in production roles to interpret scripts from the modern era. - Analyse and evaluate a theatre production.

 NB: Levy

 Theatre Companies Tour:

 2 day Melbourne trip: Cost approximately \$150.

-Students must understand that they will be required to commit to rehearsals outside of set class time.
+Please note students will be required to commit to rehearsals outside of set class time.